 STEP 3: Wash the wheels and tires first

 Your wheels are often the dirtiest part of the car.
-These should be tackled first, ideally using a separate bucket, using dedicated wheel brushes, wheel woollies and wash mitts.
+These should be tackled first, ideally using a separate bucket and wheel cleaner, using dedicated wheel brushes, wheel woollies and wash mitts.
 Why not check out our in-depth guide on How To Clean Wheels Like a PRO Detailer where we outline our ultimate 10 step process.

 Don’t forget to scrub the tires clean too!
 Discover the best way to clean and protect your car tires with our PRO Detailer 8 Step Tire Cleaning Guide.

 Pre-rinse the exterior of your car with your pressure washer.
 Larger, more visible particles of dirt and debris can be dislodged easily with a thorough rinse.
 Removing these larger dirt and grit fragments with water, in a contactless fashion, prevents them damaging the paintwork during the contact wash stage.